Royal Caribbean Oasis of the Seas Review

 Oasis has awesome entertainment all week and the biggest entertainment cast of any ship!
 With the exception of the Headliner’s show, which was the super cool Beatles tribute act called “Beatlemania” (which I thoroughly enjoyed, and yes, sang along and danced to every song and embarrassed Mr. Wishes), all the big shows are in house productions.
 The musical “Hairspray’” production (which is 1 hour and 40 minute long) is definitely Broadway quality.
 I was very impressed by this show and it far exceeded my expectations.
 I think you will love it, too!

-The Solarium is also a favorite part of the ship.
+The Solarium is also a favorite part of the Oasis of the Seas.
 It’s yet another peaceful spot to relax.
 It is an adults only area and is a large glass paneled space, which has a partially open glass roof .
 It has a swimming pool, two hot tubs, it’s own bar and the Solarium Bistro.
 The Bistro is mostly upscale, healthy food and has a complimentary buffet for breakfast and lunch.
 The food here is delicious and mostly guilt-free.
 At night the Solarium Bistro is transformed into an upscale restaurant with fancy table settings, flowers and white linen covered chairs.
 If you want to eat dinner at the Bistro you have to pay extra and I can’t say I have tried their food – I’m sure it’s good!
 Royal Caribbean knows how to do food.
 On a side note: there are also two huge hot tubs with big-screen TV’s that over hang both sides of the ship, adjacent to the Solarium, and have great views!
 You can sit in the hot tub and look at the ship as if you were alongside it.
 They are very popular and can sometimes get overcrowded so you have to go at the right times (late at night is one of those times).

 Below the Solarium, there is an open air viewing area above each of the bridge “wings” on deck 14, called the “Sun Deck”.
 If you don’t mind a lot of wind (because it’s open…and the ship is moving), it’s a cool spot to get photos and a great view of the beautiful waters surrounding you!

-I simply did not have time to see, do and eat everything the Oasis has to offer within one week…there’s just so much.
+I simply did not have time to see, do and eat everything the Oasis of the Seas has to offer within one week…there’s just so much.
 I highly recommend this ship if you’re looking for an amazing floating experience!
 It’s unbelievable.
 Cruises are really the best way to vacation, in my opinion.
 You will love it – and you might even cry when you have to get off the ship (not that I did that or anything).